Clerodendrum speciosissimum

 Clerodendrum speciosissimum is a tropical shrub of the family Lamiaceae, native to Indonesia and Papuasia, but now naturalized in parts of Latin America, Africa, the Caribbean, Seychelles, and Florida.

 Description

-The shrub can reach up to 4 m.
+The shrub can grow up to 4 m tall.
 The leaves are square-shaped, and the large heart-shaped flowers can reach up to 30 cm.
 It is cultivated as an ornamental plant, in particular for its bright red flowers.